almata/BlogGit/README.md

 ## Step 4 − Add some content

-Create a new directory for each subject and a plain Markdown file for each note.
+Create a new directory for each category you want in your notebook and a plain Markdown file for each note.
 As simple as that.
 As an example, BlogGit comes with a couple of directories (`Demo-Python` and `Demo-DataScience`) and some notes.
 Feel free to delete them when you have your own content.
 And always keep in mind these simple rules:

 * Do not use spaces in your names.
 Ever.
 Use-dashes or CamelCase, but totally avoid spaces.
 * Use `.md` extension for your notes.
 As in `my-first-note.md`.